 The Humble Hero

-1st Sergeant Michael Levin ob"m was Hashem's messenger to arouse young American Jewry to the importance of being committed to our holy homeland; he paid the ultimate price...
+1st Sergeant Michael Levin z"l was Hashem's messenger to arouse young American Jewry to the importance of being committed to our people and our holy homeland.
+He paid the ultimate price...

 David and the Syrian Goliath

-Tel Facher was the site of an impregnable Syrian bunker, which made the lives of Galilee residents miserable for almost two decades…
+Tel Facher was the site of an impregnable Syrian bunker that made the lives of Galilee residents miserable for almost two decades.
+The Golan Heights was conquered.
+Read the story of a soldier who fought - and fell - in that battle.

 Ode to the Anonymous Hero